-Searching for text patterns
+Search for text patterns in log files

 To search log files for a text pattern, select the logs based on the host or process groups perspective, then search for a text pattern using the Dynatrace search query language (or leave the query box empty to return all results).

 Using combinations of keywords, phrases, logical operators, and parentheses, the Dynatrace search query language provides you with complete flexibility over searches through important process-log content.